Challenge Anneka

-Challenge Anneka is a British entertainment reality programme that originally aired on BBC1 from 8 September 1989 to 15 October 1995 and was hosted by Anneka Rice.
+Challenge Anneka is a British reality television programme that originally aired on BBC1 from 8 September 1989 to 15 October 1995 and is hosted by Anneka Rice.

-It was announced in 2006 that the series was returning, but this time on ITV.
+It was announced on 6 November 2006 that the series was returning, but this time on ITV.
 The first of the two specials was shown on Boxing Day 2006.
 The second was transmitted 6 June 2007.

-On 23 May 2022, it was announced that the series would be revived again, this time on Channel 5 for a four-part series which will be transmitted 18 March-8 April 2023.
+On 23 May 2022, Channel 5 announced that they had commissioned a revival of the series, with four episodes being ordered by the broadcaster.
+Two episodes were broadcast on 18 and 25 March 2023.
+The third episode was broadcast on 14 May 2023.
+In August 2025, Channel 5 announced that the show had been axed; with the fourth episode finally being broadcast on 5 October 2025.